Robins

 Phonics / Spellings

-Y1 spellings this week - words containing 'ea' making the different sounds 'e' and 'ur'.
+Y1 spellings this week - words containing 'ear' making the sound 'air'.

-All Year 1 and 2 children are expected to learn their spellings and complete the spelling sheets weekly, in pencil please.
+All Year 1 and 2 children are expected to learn their spellings and complete the spelling sheets weekly, in pencil please, it is best if your child completes a day at a time for consolidation, rather than rushing through the whole sheet in one go.

 English